pyscript/docs/docs/user-guide.md

     with that ID (or which matches that selector) will be used to display the content instead.

-* When used in a worker, the `display` function needs an explicit `target="dom-id"` argument to identify where the content will be displayed.
 * In both the main thread a worker, `append=False` is the default behaviour.